Chapter 4 Unbroken Stare

 Old wounds still lived here.

-You could feel it in the way shoulders stiffened whenever the lycans walked by.
+Irene could see it in the way shoulders stiffened whenever a lycan walked by.

-This was my first time seeing them up close.
+This was her first time seeing them up close.

-And somehow, the stories about them hadn’t been exaggerated.
+And somehow, the stories had not been exaggerated.

 They were enormous.